skywind3000/asyncrun.vim/README.md

 File name may contain spaces, therefore, it's safe to quote them.

+#### Run a python script
+    :AsyncRun -raw python %

+New option `-raw` will display the raw output (without matching to errorformat), you need the latest AsyncRun (after 1.3.13) to use this option.

 ## Manual

 There are two vim commands: `:AsyncRun` and `:AsyncStop` to control async jobs.